 INSTALLER - Read all instructions before installing.
 Read page 3 first.
-Follow all instruc- tions in proper order to prevent personal injury or death. • Consider piping and installation when determining
+Follow all instructions in proper order to prevent personal injury or death.

 - Consider piping and installation when determining boiler location. - Any claims for damage or shortage in shipment must be filed immediately against the transportation company by the consignee.